roboticist-tav/diego_documentation/docs/lexicon/hash_blockchain.md

 ♥: By matching the ↑hash `fa7e` of message `f3d0` with the ↓hash `fa7e` of message `9cf1`, `alif` can get back to its conversation with `Fred`.

-Let's have a quick peep at `Bob`'s crosschain hashtable...
+Let's have a quick peep at `Bob`'s crosschain hashtable…

 ### Human `Bob`